Dheeru-Manchikanti/E-commerce/README.md

    - Image Options: Set as main image or add as additional image
 5. Select multiple images to upload
 6. Click "Upload Images"

-### Recommended Image Sources

-For product images, you can use the following sources:

-- [Unsplash](https://unsplash.com/collections/8172554/e-commerce-products) - Free high-quality product images
-- [Pexels](https://www.pexels.com/search/product/) - Free stock photos of various products
-- [Pixabay](https://pixabay.com/images/search/product/) - Free images for commercial use
-- [Product Placeholder](https://placehold.co/) - Generate placeholder images with custom dimensions

-### Special Characters in Product Names

-The system properly handles special characters (like apostrophes, quotes, etc.) in product names and descriptions:

-1. Input is sanitized using `htmlspecialchars()` before storing in the database for security
-2. HTML entities are decoded using `htmlspecialchars_decode()` when displaying in forms
-3. The API handles encoding/decoding automatically when sending/receiving data
-4. Products with names like "Men's Running Shoes" will display properly throughout the site